awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-troubleshooting.md

       aws rekognition delete-stream-processor --name stream-processor-name
       ```

    1. Create a new stream processor with the same configuration\.
-For more information, see [Working with streaming videos](streaming-video.md)\.
+For more information, see [Working with streaming video events](streaming-video.md)\.

    1. If you're still having problems, contact AWS Support\.